carpentries-incubator/data-science-ai-senior-researchers/_episodes/00-Welcome.md

 >
 {: .callout}

-Over the last decade, several tools, methods and training resources have been developed for early career researchers to learn about and apply data science skills in biomedicine, often referred to as biomedical data science.
+Over the last decade, several tools, methods and training resources have been developed for researchers to learn about and apply data science skills in biomedicine, often referred to as biomedical data science.
 However, to ensure that data science approaches are appropriately applied in domain research, such as in biosciences, there is a need to also engage and educate scientific group leaders and researchers in project leadership roles on best practices.

 The [**Data Science for Biomedical Scientists**](https://github.com/alan-turing-institute/data-training-for-bioscience) project helps address this need in training by equipping experimental biomedical scientists with computational skills.